 Using finances as a mark of business growth is fine, but using this as a business growth strategy highlights a fundamental weakness.
 Businesses will underestimate the costs and work required to reach the goal.
 This does not occur when you look at business growth in terms of the list above.
 To say it in another way, to grow your business faster, you have to convert more sales, which you can do by improving your conversion rate and/or increasing the volume of enquiries.
 Once you know the numbers behind the numbers, you really know what it is going to take to hit the growth target.

 Know What Your Growth Looks Like

 In our desire for business growth, we can lose our heads.
 Without realising it, we can adopt a strategy of pursuing growth at any cost.
 We come out all guns blazing on business growth ideas without understanding the channels and where new business will actually come from.
 Basically, we try anything and everything.
 However, perfecting your process and methodology matters.
 Build a process that works for your business and your customers.
 Sometimes that will mean saying no. Adapting to customer demands may sound like a great thing to do, but if you move beyond your process and methodology it will cause you massive issues.
 To put it simply, taking on the wrong work or client can harm your business.
 This links back to the earlier point on niching down.
 If you don’t niche you will waste time trying to be everywhere to reach people.
 Find out where your customers are, how they respond to different sales and marketing messages.
 Once you know something works, focus on it.
 If your strategy fails, tweak it and see what happens.
 Don’t flit about, stick with platforms and mediums which are relevant to your customers.
-As you get more familiar with your platforms and what works for your audience, you can improve your efforts and win more business.
+As you get more familiar with your platforms and what works for your audience, you can improve your efforts and grow your business.